paulwizviz/system-engineering/README.md

 ## Cryptography and Security

-Here we discuss all things related to cryptogrpahy and security
+Here we discuss all things related to cryptography and security

 ### Cryptography